** Zopa review updated December 24th, 2020 **

 Is There A Secondary Market To Buy, Sell And Exit Loans?

 Yes, sort of.
-When you want to buy, the system automatically invests our requested amount into loans.
-There’s no differentiation between primary market and resale loans for buyers.
+When you want to buy, the system automatically invests your requested amount into loans.
+There’s no differentiation between the primary market and resale loans for buyers.
 To sell, there is a 1% administration fee and being able to sell is based on demand.
+Selling fees can be high, my recent test showed an estimated sales fee of 6% (see above in the fee section).

 What Security Does Zopa Lend Against?